Bachelor's Degree in Life Sciences

 - 2 modern languages

-- Possibility of completing your third year abroad (Germany, Spain, Ireland, etc.)
+- Option to complete your bachelor’s degree abroad (Germany, Spain, Ireland, etc.)

 A MOTIVATING WORK ENVIRONMENT

-- Organizational: committed and collaborative teaching and administrative teams
+- Organizational: Engaged and collaborative teaching and administrative teams

-- Quality of life: welcoming pharmacy campus, dynamic student union
+- A great quality of life: a welcoming pharmacy campus and a dynamic student government

-- Innovative teaching methods.
-Learning Lab, educational space for 3D printing
+- Innovative educational resources.
+Learning Lab, an educational 3D printing space

 TU – Fundamentals of Human Physiology